allegro/allegro.tech/_posts/2018-02-07-psychological-needs-at-work.md

 Another important conclusion from this conversation is that we need to accept that each of us, even when working under the same conditions (team, company), may understand the axes and their extreme values differently.
-One person may get extremely anxious about announced organizational changes, while another person may pay no attention to them (CLARITY).
-Some people may need a lot of feedback and signs of appreciation from their colleagues, while others may derive their satisfaction from their own contentment with the completion of a task (APPRECIATION).
+One person may get extremely anxious about announced organizational changes, while another person may pay no attention to them (Clarity).
+Some people may need a lot of feedback and signs of appreciation from their colleagues, while others may derive their satisfaction from their own contentment with the completion of a task (Appreciation).
 A comparison of each team member’s rates on the axes may be a good reason to talk about what we’re doing, why we’re doing it, and how we feel about it as a team and individually.